nbfrodri/self-ordering-kiosk/README.md

 ## AI Disclosure

-This project was developed with the assistance of AI tools, including [Claude](https://claude.ai/) by Anthropic for documentation generation, and [Google Stitch](https://stitch.withgoogle.com/) for the frontend design.
+This project was developed with the assistance of AI tools, including [Claude](https://claude.ai/) by Anthropic for some code generation and documentation, and [Google Stitch](https://stitch.withgoogle.com/) for the frontend design.

 ## License